gjadi-mej/Test-rst-rendering/tests/core/README.rst

    OK (27 tests)
    VM START
    *****************************************************************************************************
-   *                                  LLMJVM Port Validation - 2.4.0                                   *
+   *                                  MicroEJ Core Validation - 3.0.0                                  *
    *****************************************************************************************************
-   * Copyright 2013-2019 MicroEJ Corp.
+   * Copyright 2013-2020 MicroEJ Corp.
 All rights reserved.                                            *
    * This library is provided in source code for use, modification and test, subject to license terms. *
    * Any modification of the source code will break MicroEJ Corp. warranties on the whole library.     *
    *****************************************************************************************************

    -> Check visible clock (LLMJVM_IMPL_getCurrentTime validation)...
-   Property 'MJVMPortValidation.clock.seconds' is not set (default to '10' seconds) 1
+   Property 'com.microej.core.tests.clock.seconds' is not set (default to '10' seconds) 1
    2
    3